OpenRockets/web-dev-error-solutions/errors/css/css-challenge-creating-a-3d-like-card-with-shadows-and-gradients/README.md

+# 🐞 CSS Challenge:  Creating a 3D-like Card with Shadows and Gradients

 This challenge involves creating a visually appealing card element using CSS, employing techniques like box-shadow, gradients, and subtle transformations to achieve a 3D effect.
 We'll use CSS3 for this implementation, avoiding any CSS framework like Tailwind for clarity.
 The goal is to build a card that looks elevated and engaging.